 401-1.1 ASPHALT MIX PAVEMENT.
-Hot Mix Asphalt (HMA) shall consist of pavement courses composed of mineral aggregate and asphalt binder mixed in a central mixing plant and placed on a prepared base or stabilized course in accordance with these Specifications and shall conform to the lines, grades, thicknesses, and typical cross-sections shown on the Plans.
+Hot Mix Asphalt (HMA) used for this pavement repair project shall consist of pavement courses composed of mineral aggregate and asphalt binder mixed in a central mixing plant and placed as shown on the Plans and as directed by the Engineer. on a prepared base or stabilized course in accordance with these Specifications and shall conform to the lines, grades, thicknesses, and typical cross-sections shown on the Plans.
 Each course shall be constructed to the depth, typical section, and elevation required by the Plans and shall be rolled, finished, and approved before the placement of the next course.